confluentinc/ksqldb-recipes/docs/index.md

 # How to Run

-Click in the left nav bar to view a recipe.
-Each page explains the use case and how to deploy it in [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree). ksqlDB recipes can also run on Confluent Platform, with appropriate modifications to the provided connector configuration files.
+Click in the navigation bar to view any recipe, its use case, and instructions for deploying it in [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree). ksqlDB recipes can also run on Confluent Platform, with appropriate modifications to the provided connector configuration files.